Program Counter & Stack Pointer

 Figure 1: JK latch

-As can be seen from the diagram, the JK latch is actually an SR latch with its outputs cross-connected to its inputs using AND gates.
-These gates would never be HIGH at the same time, because Q and Q’ can never be HIGH simultaneously.
+As can be seen from the schematic, the JK latch is actually an SR latch with its outputs cross-connected to its inputs using AND gates.
+These gates would never be HIGH/LOW at the same time, because Q and Q’ can never be HIGH/LOW simultaneously.

 If J and K go HIGH at the same time ( J = K = 1), only the AND gate connecting J will go high, which will reset the SR latch (Q = 0 and Q’ = 1).